 If an inspector discovers pests before the close of the deal, the seller is usually responsible for treating the problem.
 The pest company that Girard uses charges sellers between $400 and $500 to treat for termites; this includes a two-year warranty for the buyer.

 At her daughter’s condo one day, Girard reached into the garbage disposal and a couple of palmetto bugs (cockroaches the size of your index finger) crawled up her hand.
-“It was disgusting!” she recalled.
+“It was disgusting!” she recalls.
+“My daughter was like, ‘Oh, my gosh, I don’t want people to think I’m a dirty person.’”

-Discussing pests is admittedly a skin-crawling topic, but that’s why you have a top real estate agent to consult with, who can bring in a pest control company that treats clients with compassion.
+Discussing pests is admittedly a skin-crawling topic.
+That’s why it’s important to consult with a top real estate agent, who can bring in a pest control company that treats clients with compassion.